 · repercussions for the insurance industry.

-Additional resources in the Epidemics Ethics database
+Additional resources in the Epidemic Ethics database

 All resources on this topic can be found by searching for "immunity passports & certificates".
 WHO has produced a scientific note on immunity passports which is useful for understanding the current scientific evidence available.
 The database has resources from Dr Voo Teck Chuan, Professor Samia Hurst & Professor Jeff Kahn.
 Others mentioned during the seminar were Baylis & Kofler, the Edmond J. Safra Center for Ethics & the International Health Regulations (2005).
 Additional articles include Phelan on immunity passports, human rights, equity and the law & Persad & Emanuel on the ethics of immunity-based licenses.